naev/naev/docs/manual/src/ssys/data.md

    * `<quantity>`: Maximum quantity of commodity pickups

 This process will let you create an asteroid field in your `<ssys>` .XML file:
-1. Place graphics for your asteroids, in WEBP format, to `/gfx/spob/space/asteroid/`;
+1. Place graphics for your asteroids, to `/gfx/spob/space/asteroid/`;
 2. Write asteroid data files, in XML format, to `/asteroids/types/`;
 3. Write an asteroid group list, in XML format, to `/asteroids/groups/`.
 4. In your `<ssys>` XML file, use the `<asteroid>` field and subfields above to tell the game what asteroids the field will be made of.